hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup/new-hasura.rst

    1590497881360  create_table_public_article    Present        Present

-Such a migration status indicates that there are 2 migration versions in the local directory and all of them are applied on the database.
+Such a migration status indicates that there are 2 migration versions in the local directory and both of them are applied on the database.

 If ``SOURCE STATUS`` indicates ``Not Present``, it means that the migration version is present on the server, but not on the current user's local directory.